-Helen Frankenthaler was an American painter and printmaker, who was referred to as a second-generation Abstract Expressionist artist.
+Helen Frankenthaler was an American painter and printmaker, who is referred to as a second-generation Abstract Expressionist artist.
 The 'first' generation of Abstract Expressionists included Willem de Kooning, Jackson Pollock, Mark Rothko, Lee Krasner, and others; they are also referred to as the New York School of painters, who came to prominence in the late 1940's and early '50's in America.
-The second generation is just that - the painters who followed shortly, and who were influenced by the original Abstract Expressionists; this group included Grace Hartigan,Alfred Leslie and Joan Mitchell.
-This first group of artists was perhaps held together more by an aesthetic philosophy, than by stylistic habits; their ways of working and stylistic tendencies varied greatly, from the serene color rectangles of Mark Rothko, to the slashing gestural painting of Franz Kline, which was also called Action painting, because of its grand gestural compositions and large canvases.
+The second generation is just that - the painters who followed shortly, and who were influenced by the original Abstract Expressionists; this group also included Grace Hartigan,Alfred Leslie and Joan Mitchell.
+This first group of artists was perhaps held together more by an aesthetic philosophy than by style; their ways of working and stylistic tendencies varied greatly, from the serene color rectangles of Mark Rothko, to the slashing gestural painting of Franz Kline, which was also called Action painting, because of its grand gestural compositions and large canvases.

 Frankenthaler arrived in New York in the early 1950's, when Abstract Expressionism was at its peak of influence.
 She had been influenced in her early artistic studies by the work of Picasso, Wassily Kandinsky, Joan Miro, Arshile Gorky, and her teachers Rufino Tamayo and Hans Hofmann.
 In New York, she also studied at the Art Students League.
 Rather than being influenced by the action painting of de Kooning, Frankenthaler was affected more by seeing Jackson Pollock's black-and-white paintings, where he placed the canvas on the floor and proceeded to paint while walking around and through the canvas - replacing the traditional brush and easel with drips and gestures of paint.

 Her work is exquisitely beautiful, something that serious modern and contemporary art is often not supposed to be.
 Visually, her colors are beautiful; they and their interactions are unexpected and evocative, suggesting such natural and colossal events as volcanoes and supernova, and caves deep in the earth.
 Her use of color is highly original, and some of the colors, like hot pink, are also completely unexpected in 'high' art, but she makes them "work" in the image.
 Her more recent work uses very bright and intense colors.
 Her colors also convey great expressiveness and emotion - elegant, subtle and restrained.
 Her shapes are also beautifully handled, from freely twisting lines to vast and fathomless areas of color.
 Painted or poured forms sometimes seem spontaneous, even playful, but never haphazard.
-Her sense of space is amazing; some of her more recent paintings remind me of the vast reaches of outer space, where forms and void combine in cosmic occurrences, like in photographs of supernovas and such.
+Her sense of space is amazing; some of her more recent paintings remind me of the vast reaches of outer space, where forms and void combine in cosmic occurrences.
 Some of these striking images have extremely dramatic color and spatial relationships, like bright Chinese red and black; or a metallic gray and black.
 She also uses value (lights and darks) in a way that provides the utmost in spatial depth.
 These works may suggest landscape, but I think they really convey an internal landscape - a sense of self-reflection.
 They are sophisticated and controlled images, yet they are painted seemingly with such freedom; a paradox of control and abandon.
 Because she uses unprimed canvas, the canvas texture shows through in painted and unpainted areas, equally throughout the image.
 This helps to provide a visual unity and all-over feel in the images, even though she does not employ a modern "all-over" type composition, such as that used by Jackson Pollock in his work (where there is no focal point in the image, rather all parts of the image are of equal importance).

-As well as painting on canvas and paper, she also made welded steel sculpture, and worked in ceramics, illustrated books, and set and costume design for the ballet.
+As well as painting on canvas and paper, she also made welded steel sculpture, worked in ceramics, illustrated books, made tapestries, and created set and costume design for the ballet.
 She also created prints with the mediums of etching, lithography, woodcut and more.
 Many of these prints were created at the well known printing studio of Kenneth Tyler (Tyler Graphics) in New York state.
 Printmaking tends to be a very technical, un-spontaneous medium, yet Frankenthaler's prints have the same fluid, spontaneous quality of her paintings.
 In particular, woodcuts are a relatively rigid medium, as many of us will remember if we did wood- or linoleum-cuts in school.
 I think the natural inclination of the wood-gouging tool is to cut sharp, straight lines, and not very effortlessly.
 Frankenthaler's woodcuts, which contain as many as 100+ colors, appear to have been blown onto the handmade paper used in the printing process, with such softness and delicacy.
 This is a feat all by itself.
-One image, Madame Butterfly, was created in 2000 with over 100 colors, and is about 42" x 80" - a monumental feat, and creates an expansive horizontal image.
+One image, Madame Butterfly, was created in 2000 with over 100 colors, and is about 42" x 80," and creates an expansive horizontal image.
 Many of the colors were transparent, which allowed the layers of color to affect one another and created a rich depth and radiance, and in some areas the grain of the wood actually shows up in the image.
 This print was created at Tyler Graphics using traditional Japanese Ukiyo-e carving and registering woodcut techniques, and was printed on elegant handmade paper made especially for the edition.
-This results in a print which resembles Japanese prints, where again the fluidity of the image appears effortless, where the reality is a difficult, effort-filled process.
+This results in a print which resembles Japanese prints, where again the fluidity of the image appears effortless, but the reality is a difficult, effort-filled process.
 The title of the print comes from the opera Madame Butterfly, which tells the story of a Japanese woman.
-The final image resembles also Asian art, in its contemplative, flat, non-representational style.
+The final image also resembles Asian art, in its contemplative, flat, non-representational style.

 Frankenthaler has described her way of beginning a painting as "making a start somewhere and then seeing what happens through the sustained act of painting..."
 This is a common practice for modern and contemporary artists, particularly abstract painters.
 Willem de Kooning used a similar process in his work, where he would start with an arbitrary letter or number, and then elaborate on it to create his compositions.
-Any painter, whether representational or abstract, uses this process to a greater or lesser extent, in the sense that decisions about composition, color, space, etc. are made based on what you see before you on the canvas - you work with what you have now.
-This is similar to a cook who tastes the soup and then decides what additional vegetables or spices should go into the soup.
-This is a very instinctual and common way to work, and is in contrast to the traditional method of doing a number of preliminary drawing and compositional studies for paintings, as they did during the Renaissance and up through the mid-19th century.
+Any painter, whether representational or abstract, uses this process to a greater or lesser extent, in the sense that decisions about composition, color, space, etc. are made based on what you see before you on the canvas - you work with what you have now, similar to a cook who tastes the soup and then decides what additional vegetables or spices should go into it.
+This is a very instinctual way to work, and is in contrast to the traditional method of doing a number of preliminary drawing and compositional studies for paintings, as they did during the Renaissance and up through the mid-19th century.
 The more spontaneous modern method allows for unexpected directions, happy accidents and self-discovery in art - a reflection of the 20th and 21st centuries' more casual approach to music, literature, etc., and perhaps a reflection of the modern preoccupation with psychology, philosophy, etc. - a more 'existential' mindset, a questioning of preconceptions and dogma, and the emphasis on the importance of the individual intention, rather than a collective conformity.
 This existential approach was one of the characteristics of the Abstract Expressionist movement, with its emphasis on the expressive purpose of the individual artist.

-Frankenthaler's work is dynamic in its perfect and poetic inter-relationships of color, form and space.
+She has also said, "There are no rules.
+That is how art is born, how breakthroughs happen.
+Go against the rules or ignore the rules.
+That is what invention is about."
+Her work is dynamic in its perfect and poetic inter-relationships of color, form and space.
 Its abstract nature results in spiritual essence over matter, abstract over representational.
 It is like a composition by Bach; when we hear it, we don't ask what it is about.
 We listen to its beauty, and its beauty comes from its perfect musical structure and its expression.